 - Thanks to Greg for allowing the Kirby Museum to post his article.

 The line work says, “The Inhumans moving through the jungle.”
-The compositions say, “Black Bolt is our leader because no other figure is taller than he is.”
-Good storytelling uses hundreds of such devices to affect you, the reader. the artist helps you, the reader, understand his story, more often than not, using symbols you may not consciously be aware of.
+The composition says, “Black Bolt is our leader because no other figure is taller than he is.”
+Good storytelling uses hundreds of such devices to affect you, the reader.
+The artist helps you, the reader, understand his story, more often than not, using symbols you may not consciously be aware of.
 The artist must understand “symbology” to tell an effective tale.